the-au-forml-lab/plgroup/readme.md

 The file `src/config.ts` contains various settings for the runtime behavior of the paper selection script.
-The effects of individual configuration options is described in the comments of that file.
+The effects of individual configuration options are described in the comments of that file.

 ## Semester maintenance